kenwCoding/vibe-coding_vocabs-learner_server/README.md

 ## Deployment

-This application is deployed using Vercel for the frontend.
-The backend services will be developed separately.
+The frontend application is deployed using Vercel.
+The backend can be deployed using Docker containers on platforms that support Docker deployments (AWS ECS, Google Cloud Run, etc.).

 ---

 Built with ❤️ by VocabMaster Team
-# vibe-coding_vocabs-learner_server